alexmanrique/blog/_posts/2022-04-30-immutable-classes-in-java.md

 ### 3 - Set class fields final.

-Having all the fields of the class as final makes that we are not allowed to change the state of this fields and make that we have to define all the arguments in the constructor and if we have setters we cannot change the value of them, otherwise we will have a compilation error.
+Having all the fields of the class as final makes that we are not allowed to change the state of these fields and make that we have to define all the arguments in the constructor and if we have setters we cannot change the value of them, otherwise, we will have a compilation error.

 ```java
 public class Player {